DigiBP/Team-Apples/README.md

 ### CRM - Google Sheet Starting Data
 ![TO-BE-PROCESS/Google-Sheets-Screenshots/00_CRM.png](https://github.com/DigiBP/Team-Apples/blob/097a99c54c4f1473a525fd9840ff0b9ba86b0463/TO-BE-PROCESS/Google-Sheets-Screenshots/00_CRM.png)

-The Google Form only updates the field in Google Sheet that are filled in by the client the other fields such as Price and Client ID and also License Key and Renewal Date are updated with the Module Google Sheet - Update a Row.
+- The Google Form only updates the fields in Google Sheet that are filled in by the client the other fields such as Price and Client ID and also License Key and Renewal Date are updated with the Module Google Sheet - Update a Row.
+- Please note the License Key and Renewal Date will be explained later as they are saved in CRM in the later stage of the process.

 #### Scenario Module Tools - Generation Business Key
 <img src="https://github.com/DigiBP/Team-Apples/blob/c19ac9acfcf5427fa8143a7f42124891f7619a22/TO-BE-PROCESS/MAKE-Screenshots/Details/1.%20Generate%20Client%20ID.png" width="50%" height="50%">

 ### Scenario Module Google Sheet - Update Client ID and calculate Price

 Picture to be added!!!!!!!!@cédric